 Harmful effects of high levels of indoor radon gas are a problem.
 The solution is to reduce the number of homes with high levels of radon.
-This contest is designed to raise awareness for

 The aim of National Radon Action Month is to increase the public's awareness of radon, promote radon testing and mitigation, and advance the use of radon-resistant new construction practices.